top of page

 What used to be simple scripts has evolved into long-running web scrapers that behave more like infrastructure than code.

-• Aggressive and evolving anti‑bot systems
+• Evolving and sophisticated anti‑bot systems

 At this point, scraping has turned into full‑time anti‑bot warfare.
 What teams are really dealing with now is continuous anti-bot evasion, not one-time scraper development.